toerob/t3cartographer/README.md

 ```
 to include the whole library with all renderers, type:
 ```
-    -lib ../cartohrapher-all -x renderers/scaled-text-renderer -x renderers/dot-renderer
+    -lib ../cartohrapher-all -x renderers/scalable-text-renderer -x renderers/dot-renderer
 ```
-that will in this case remove the scaled-text-renderer and dot-renderer from compilation.
+that will in this case remove the scalable-text-renderer and dot-renderer from compilation.